 Whether watching the latest blockbuster or classic film, the movie watching experience gets a whole lot better while seated in our surround sound theater, happily munching on popcorn.
 Or, if looking for some quiet leisure time to play a board game with friends or family, our North Wing Lounge is perfectly suited to accomodate those needs.

-Westview residents play indoor volleyball during the 2016 Summer Olympics Event
+Westview residents play indoor volleyball during a Summer Olympics Event

 Magician Brian LaPalme delights his audience at Westview Health Care Center